-In June 2020, the Board further changed with the appointment of Nick von Schirnding as an Independent Non-Executive Director who replaced Rufus Short.
-Nick has 25 years of experience in coal mining and natural resources including strategic development, M&A, driving operational change.
+During the year the Company took major steps in restructuring the business by signing three related agreements with a strategic partner, designed to address mining, sales and the Company's capital position.
+We also renegotiated our debts and appointed Nick von Schirnding as an Independent Non-Executive Director.
+Nick has 25 years of experience in coal mining and natural resources including strategic development, M&A and driving operational change.